falkTX/falkTX/README.md

 ### JUCE porting

-# TODO finalize text

-The [DISTRHO-Ports](https://github.com/DISTRHO/DISTRHO-Ports) contains a few plugins I have (im)ported and been maintaining since a few years.
+My [DISTRHO-Ports](https://github.com/DISTRHO/DISTRHO-Ports) project contains a few plugins I have (im)ported and been maintaining since a few years.
 They either did not have a Linux version initially or lacked LV2 plugin support (which for many years was not officially part of JUCE).

 Most of my work for these have been on the build setup, a few times requiring doing code fixes as well.

 I [started an LV2 wrapper back in 2011](https://repo.or.cz/juce-lv2.git), which I maintained to keep up with JUCE related changes.
 This unofficial wrapper still exists in [DISTRHO/JUCE juce6 branch](https://github.com/DISTRHO/JUCE/tree/juce6), which has been super-seeded by an official JUCE LV2 one in JUCE7.
 None of my code ended up in the new official wrapper.

 You can find my [set of JUCE7 patches here](https://github.com/DISTRHO/DISTRHO-Ports/tree/master/libs/juce7/patches).
 These include: